Full-node (low-level)

 An approximate layout of the working directory of the TON Blockchain Full Node software is as follows:

-• ${DB_ROOT}/static -- A directory with files that cannot be downloaded from the network, such as the "zerostate" (corresponding to the Genesis block of other blockchain architectures) of the masterchain and active workchains.
+-- A directory with files that cannot be downloaded from the network, such as the "zerostate" (corresponding to the Genesis block of other blockchain architectures) of the masterchain and active workchains.
 Normally you don't have to initialize this directory unless you want to run your own instance of TON Blockchain (for example, for testing or development purposes).
-Full nodes of existing instances of the TON Blockchain (such as the "testnet" and the "mainnet") will be able to download all required files from already running full nodes.
+Full nodes of existing instances of the TON Blockchain (such as the "testnet" and the "mainnet") will be able to download all required files from already running full nodes.${DB_ROOT}/keyring

-• ${DB_ROOT}/keyring -- Stores public and private keys known to the validator-engine.
+-- Stores public and private keys known to the validator-engine.
 For example, if your full node runs as a validator for some TON Blockchain shardchains, the validator block signing key is kept here.
-You may wish to set more restrictive permissions for this directory, such as 0700 (in *nix systems), so that only the user under which the validator-engine is running would have access to this directory.
+You may wish to set more restrictive permissions for this directory, such as 0700 (in *nix systems), so that only the user under which the validator-engine is running would have access to this directory.${DB_ROOT}/error

-• ${DB_ROOT}/archive -- A directory where old and rarely used blocks are kept until their storage period expires.
+-- A directory where old and rarely used blocks are kept until their storage period expires.
 You can mount a larger but slower disk partition at this directory, or make this directory a symlink to a directory in such a partition.
-We recommend locating the remainder of ${DB_ROOT} in a fast storage device such as an SSD.
+We recommend locating the remainder of${DB_ROOT}

-• Other subdirectories of ${DB_ROOT} are used to keep ADNL cache data, recent blocks and states, and so on.
+are used to keep ADNL cache data, recent blocks and states, and so on.
 They are not relevant to the purposes of this document.

 4. Global configuration of TON Blockchain